codesmiles/kompletecare/README.md

 ## TASKS

 - provide the auth token for use by the frontend developer✅
-- post request of the lab-test to the database✅
+- get and post request of the lab-test to the database✅
 - mailing service to <peopleoperations@kompletecare.com>✅
 - Mail should include My name at the footer of the submission mail✅
 - Endpoint will have an authentication for only authenticated users can access this endpoints✅